On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Hardness for Graphs

-Moreover, we apply Lemma~\ref{lem:mosaic_path_hard} in order to study the structure of partially hard $p$-mosaic paths. \begin{corollary} Let $p$ be a prime and $H \in \redbipartites$ a \graphclass graph that admits no $p$-hardness gadget.
-Let $Q=(x_0, x_1, \dots, x_k)$ be a partially hard $p$-mosaic path in $H$.
-Assume there exists a pair of vertices $x_i, x_{i+1}$ in $Q$ such that the complete core $K^{x_i, x_{i+1}}$ contains a vertex $x$ with $\deg(x) \not\equiv 0 \pmod p$.
-Then, $x \not\in \neigh{x_i}$. \end{corollary} \begin{proof} The statement follows immediately from Lemma~\ref{lem:mosaic_path_hard} and that $H$ admits no $p$-hardness gadget. \end{proof}
+Now, we show the existence of a partially hard $p$-mosaic path provided the absence of a $p$-hardness gadget. \begin{lemma} Let $p$ be a prime and $H$ be a connected order~$p$ bip-reduced bip-graph that is \graphclass{}.
+If $H$ admits no $p$-hardness gadget, then $H$ contains a partially hard $p$-mosaic path. \end{lemma} \begin{proof} By Corollary~\ref{cor:hard_vertex_hard}, $H$ contains no hard vertices, and by Theorem~\ref{thm:nice_graphs_hard}, $H$ is not \nice{}.
+Hence, there exists a pair of adjacent vertices $v$ and $u$ in $\vertexset[H]$ such that the complete core $K^{v,u}$ is \isomorphic[bip] to $K_{a, k\cdot p}$, where $a$ and $k$ are positive integers.
+We apply Lemma~\ref{lem:construct_hard_path} and claim that it suffices to argue on the case that $a$ is congruent modulo $p$ to $0$.

-With these results at hand, we are going to show that every \graphclass graph $H \in \redbipartites$ containing two adjacent vertices $u,v$ with complete core $K^{v,u} \cong K_{a,k \,p}$ where $a,k \in \N_{>0}$ admits a $p$-hardness gadget.
-Since these are exactly the graphs that are not \nice, the dichotomy for \graphclass graphs will follow.
+Let $w$ be the vertex in $\partof[K^{v,u}](u)$ given by Lemma~\ref{lem:construct_hard_path}, we distinguish the cases according to said lemma.
+If case (c) holds, then the path $(w,v)$ is a partially hard $p$-mosaic path because by Observation~\ref{obs:complete_core_same} the complete core $K^{w,v}$ is \isomorphic[bip] to $K_{k\cdot p, a}$.
+If case (a) holds, then $H$ contains a maximal $p$-hardness path starting at $w$, which yields a partially hard $p$-mosaic path due to Corollary~\ref{cor:construct_partially_hard_mosaic}.
+If case (b) holds, then let $v'$ be the neighbour of $w$ given by the case.
+We have that $\deg(w)$ is congruent modulo $p$ to $a$ and the complete core $K^{w,v'}$ has cardinality $\abs{\partof[K^{w,v'}](v')}$ congruent modulo $p$ to $0$.
+The path $(w,v')$ is a partially hard $p$-mosaic path if $a$ is not congruent modulo $p$ to $0$.

+With the claim established, we assume without loss of generality that every complete core $K$ in $H$ with a multiple of $p$ vertices in one part has also a multiple of $p$ vertices in the other part.
+Further, as we have seen, in both parts of $K$ exists a vertex that is incident to another complete core $K'$ with a multiple of $p$ vertices in both parts.
+This incidence is given by an intersection at exactly one vertex.
+In this way, we are going to show the existence of a closed $p$-hard thick walk, a contradiction by Corollary~\ref{cor:walks_hard}.

+Let $w_0$ and $w_1$ be a fixed pair of adjacent vertices such that the complete core $K^{w_0, w_1}$ has a multiple of $p$ vertices in both parts.
+It follows that there exists a neighbour $w_2$ of $w_1$ such that the complete core $K^{w_1, w_2}$ has also a multiple of $p$ vertices in both parts.
+Iteratively repeating this construction, we obtain by the finiteness of $H$ a closed walk $W$.
+Without loss of generality, let $W$ be $W = (w_0, w_1, \dots, w_\ell, w_0)$.
+Since $W$ traverses distinct complete cores, $W$ has to contain more than $4$ different vertices.
+By the same reason, for every index $i \in \sqBrackets{0;\ell}$, the common neighbourhood $\neigh{w_i} \cap \neigh{w_{i+2}}$ is equal to $\set{w_{i+1}}$, where the indices are taken modulo $\ell+1$.
+Hence, $W$ is square-free.
+None of the vertices $w_i$ comes with a count $b_i$ larger than $1$.
+Therefore, $W$ is $p$-hard.
+An example was already given in Figure~\ref{fig:2-hard_walk} and further examples are given in Figure~\ref{fig:2-mosaic_cycle}. \end{proof}